-As the aftermarket leaders in ignition coils, Standard® and Intermotor® offer full line coverage for all makes and models, with the trusted quality and performance that only comes with over 100 years of experience.
-This product category will be at the forefront for years to come, and Standard and Intermotor are leading the way with an expansive selection of quality ignition components, including cassette coils, coil-near-plugs, coil packs, and coil-on-plugs.
+As the aftermarket leaders in ignition coils, Standard® offers full-line coverage for all makes and models, with the trusted quality and performance that only comes with over 100 years of experience.
+This product category will be at the forefront for years to come.
+Standard® is leading the way with an expansive selection of quality ignition components, including cassette coils, coil-near-plugs, coil packs and coil-on-plugs.

-Standard® and Intermotor® engineer and manufacture high-quality ignition coils and ignition components at SMP’s 60,000 sq. ft. facility in Bialystok, Poland.
+Standard® engineers and manufactures high-quality ignition coils and ignition components at SMP’s 60,000 sq. ft. facility in Bialystok, Poland.

 To ensure quality, all products manufactured at the facility undergo a full spectrum of measurement and life testing in addition to a full range of environmental analysis that includes thermal shock, thermal cycling, salt spray, vibration and storage tests.

-The ignition coil converts a low voltage current to high voltage energy that is delivered to the spark plug to ignite the air/fuel mixture within the cylinder.
-A coil-on-plug is designed to perform the functions of both the ignition coil which creates the spark energy, and the spark plug wire set that is designed to contain and deliver the high voltage energy to the spark plug.
-Standard and Intermotor Coil-on-Plug assemblies are engineered and tested to meet or exceed OE standards for spark energy, impedance, and durability.
+The ignition coil converts a low-voltage current to high-voltage energy that is delivered to the spark plug to ignite the air/fuel mixture within the cylinder.
+A coil-on-plug performs the functions of both the ignition coil, which creates the spark energy, and the spark plug wire set that is designed to contain and deliver the high-voltage energy to the spark plug.
+Standard® Coil-on-Plug assemblies are engineered and tested to meet or exceed OE standards for spark energy, impedance and durability.

-As engine technology evolves, coil-on-plug technology will continue to play an increasingly important part of ignition systems.
+As engine technology evolves, coil-on-plug technology will continue to play an increasingly important part in ignition systems.
 One such technology is the pencil coil.
-Standard and Intermotor are leading the way with quality parts and exceptional coverage for this growing category.
-Take our UF242 Ignition Coil for example:
+Standard® is leading the way with quality parts and exceptional coverage for this growing category.
+Take our UF242 Ignition Coil, for example:

 Tech Tip: If there’s been a failure, such as a short, we recommend replacing the spark plug while you’re replacing the pencil coil.